Sleep Apnea Sydney, NSW

 Obstructive Sleep Apnea (OSA) Treatment

 Sleep Apnea is a serious sleeping disorder that occurs when a person’s breathing is interrupted during sleep.
 Multiple specialists are required to treat sleep apnea and through their collaboration, a suitable treatment plan will be developed.

 Obstructive Sleep Apnea occurs when the airways are partially or completely obstructed during sleep.
 Your muscles will naturally relax during sleep, including those that control the tongue and throat, which narrows the airways.

 This becomes a problem when breathing and oxygen intake is dramatically reduced or stops entirely in a recurring pattern.
 Oxygen levels will fall causing your body to wake from sleep to restart your natural breathing pattern.
 These episodes will happen continuously throughout the night.

 A broken, interrupted sleep from lack of oxygen to the brain causes poor concentration and slow metabolism, hence heightening the chance of micro-sleeps whilst operating a vehicle or operation of machinery in the workplace.

 Studies show sufferers of sleep apnea are at least four times more likely to have a motor vehicle accident.
 Snoring, restless movements, chronic fatigue, along with laboured or interrupted breathing throughout the night are key symptoms of sleep apnea.
 Family, friends or partners may notice these more than the person themselves as sufferers are often unaware of these episodes.

 Sleep plays an important role in your physical health.
 For example, sleep is involved in healing and repair of your heart and blood vessels.
 Ongoing sleep deficiency is linked to an increased risk of heart disease, kidney disease, high blood pressure, diabetes, and stroke.

-Easy to find out if you have sleeping issues:
+You can find out if you have sleep apnea or sleeping issues by: